Non-stop flights to Bangkok (BKK)

 Flights from Denmark to Bangkok

-Copenhagen is the only city in Denmark with direct flights to Bangkok.
-From Copenhagen, you can fly non-stop with SAS (Star Alliance) or Thai Airways (Star Alliance).
+In Denmark, the only airport that has a direct connection to Bangkok is Copenhagen.
+From Copenhagen, you can fly non-stop with SAS (SkyTeam) or Thai Airways (Star Alliance).

 Flights from Ethiopia to Bangkok

-In Ethiopia, the only airport that has a direct connection to Bangkok is Addis Ababa.
+There is 1 airport in Ethiopia that has a direct connection to Bangkok, which is Addis Ababa.
 From Addis Ababa, direct flights are offered by Ethiopian Airlines (Star Alliance).

 Flights from Finland to Bangkok

-There is 1 airport in Finland that has a direct connection to Bangkok, which is Helsinki.
+In Finland, the only airport that has a direct connection to Bangkok is Helsinki.
 From Helsinki, direct flights are offered by Finnair (Oneworld).

 Flights from France to Bangkok